bengrunfeld/study-notes/cheesemaking_notes.md

 The second type of crystal is formed when calcium combines with `residual lactate` to form `calcium lactate crystals` - which are considered a **defect**, and are commonly found on the surface of cheeses like cheddar.

+##### Milk Fat - Filling Out The Flavor

+The role of Milk fat is to provide an appealing texture, well-rounded flavor, and wonderful aromas.
+The amount, composition, and quality of milk fat in cheese are all important factors to the cheesemaking process, and can be somewhat manipulated by the cheesemaker.

+##### Anatomy of Milk Fat Globules